bcgov/cas-pipeline/README.md

 Prior to using Helm to deploy applications to the OpenShift cluster, the CAS team used a set of common `make` commands (e.g. `configure`, `build`, `install`) that abstracted the `oc` command line tool.
 These came with various utility functions located in the `*.mk` files, which are still in use in some projects but are considered deprecated.

 [least privilege principle]: https://csrc.nist.gov/glossary/term/least-privilege

+## Terraform in CAS repos

+See an example of our containerized Terraform process in an OpenShift job that is integrated into a the 'cas-registration' Helm chart.
+It deploys at the pre-install, pre-upgrade hooks.
+The Terraform scripts are located in the `/terraform` subdirectory in the chart, which is then pulled in via a ConfigMap utilized by the job at `/templates/backend/job/terraform-apply.yaml`.

+- `terraform-apply.yaml`: This file defines the Job that deploys a container to run Terraform.
+Secrets (deployed by `make provision`) contain the credentials and `.tfbackend` Terraform uses to access the GCP buckets where it stores state.
+The `terraform-modules.yaml` ConfigMap is what pulls in the Terraform scripts that will be run.
+- `terraform-modules.yaml`: This file defines a ConfigMap that sources terraform `.tf` files from a subdirectory in the chart.
+All `.tf` files in the subdirectory are pulled into the ConfigMap, which is then mounted as a Volume on the container created in `terraform-apply.yaml`.
+Changes to these files are *automatically applied* when the helm chart is installed/upgraded.
+Currently, this is `-auto-approved`.